How To Avoid White Spots During Orthodontic Treatment

 - Pay attention to what you eat.
 Choose tooth friendly foods and beverages that are low in sugar and acid to prevent extra damage to your teeth while in treatment.
 Skip over the soda and sugary drinks, and don’t snack as frequently.

 - Drink plenty of water.
 Water can help to wash away food particles that remain after we eat, ensuring they can’t stay to mingle with the acids that already live in our mouths.

 - Visit the dentist regularly.
 Being in braces is no reason to skip your regular dental appointments.
 Your orthodontist wants you to have a beautiful smile at the end of treatment, and seeing your dentist every six months can help ensure that happens.

-“It is estimated that about 10-20% of adolescents in orthodontic treatment will get white spots,” says Dr. Stosich.
-“At your first braces appointment, your orthodontist and his or her staff will discuss proper oral care.
+“It is estimated that about 10-20% of adolescents in orthodontic treatment will get white spots,” says Dr. Spector.
+“At your first braces appointment, your orthodontist and her or her staff will discuss proper oral care.
 Learning the right techniques for brushing and flossing can help prevent these spots, and ensure your mouth stays healthy throughout treatment.
 A healthy mouth will also ensure your retainer fits properly, and ensure your new bite remains effective.
 If we notice during treatment that you may be at risk for white spots, we will again go over proper oral hygiene, as well as recommend additional.